 SSM serves a nutritious hot lunch.
 Students select their choice for option 1, 2, 3, or cold lunch when attendance is taken in the morning.
 Families are charged based on the morning selection unless the child becomes ill before lunch.
 The program is subsidized by the government and is strictly conducted according to government guidelines.
 Opportunity for Free and Reduced Price meals is provided for those who apply and qualify.
+If a student requires a meal modification, please contact the kitchen manager via the School Office at (402) 896-0754.

 The application is available upon request.
 Active participation in the Hot Lunch Program is vital to its success.
 Menu options are subject to change.